Guía de viaje de Vietnam - Bandera de Vietnam

 • Go to Mui Ne and Nha Trang to enjoy the beaches of Vietnam.

-• Get used to the fact that you will always pay twice as much as the Vietnamese, at least.
+• Get used to the fact that you will always pay double what the Vietnamese pay, at the very least.

 • The price of a double room in a normal hotel is around 250,000 dongs (10 euros).

-• In big cities you will see hundreds and hundreds of motorcycles circulating without any order, cross little by little so that they can avoid you.
+• In big cities you will see hundreds and hundreds of motorcycles circulating without any order, cross slowly so they can avoid you.

 • Be prepared to be harassed to buy things, their favorite phrase is: “Buy for me, sir.”